UJA Federation of New York City assistance programs.

 Income qualified families have received emergency funds for paying rent, work development, access to free food pantries, credit counseling, and other support.
 Assistance is provided to those that qualify regardless of their religion.
 Thousands of families have received homeless prevention in the form of emergency rent or mortgage assistance.

 To help deal with the effects of the weak economy, UJA-Federation initiated the Connect to Care program.
 It was created to help address the increasing requests for rent subsidies, legal and housing services, medical assistance, and more.
+It combines loans with additional types of financial aid.
 Other support is for employment and career-transition services, financial consulting, debt counseling, and budget assistance, and even low cost medical care.

 The program uses the UJA vast network of non-profit agencies to leverage the services and strengths of many of New York City's most prestigious and effective human-service agencies.
 Resources are available from several multi-service centers and synagogues that are located throughout New York City, Brooklyn, Long Island, Queens, Westchester, and other boroughs.

-To apply for assistance from Connect to Care, dial 1-877-852-6951 to get information on the intake process and a center that may be convenient to you.
+To apply for assistance from Connect to Care, dial 1-877-852-6951 to get free information on the intake process and a center that may be convenient to you.
+Or NYC residents can find other no interest loan programs.

 UJA-Federation's partners with a number of charities.
 They provide vital support to a wide range of agencies and grantees.
 These groups are all on the front lines of poverty-relief efforts in New York City.
 The beneficiary can offer the following.